4th Grade Syllabus

 In 4th grade students can expect up to 45 minutes of homework Monday through Thursday.
 Social Studies and Science will meet five days a week for 45 minutes each day.
 There will be an increase in homework in these areas.

-Homework assignments are to be turned in on the date they are due.
+Homework assignments are to be turned in on the date they are due- usually the following day, unless specified as a larger project having a different, specific due date.
 For late homework, students will receive an “Oops” notice that must be signed by the parent and returned the next day of school.
-After the third offense the student will have to attend Homework Helpers or “noon study”.
-Each time an assignment is late after the third offense the student will be sent to Homework Helpers automatically.
-There will be no starting over at the new quarter.
+After the third offense the student will have to attend Homework Helpers during a recess as stated above in the “assignments” section.
 Every child has 2 “Oops” passes that are good throughout the year.
 They do not expire at the end of the first quarter.

 Homework for the day is always written on the board for the students to copy into their student planner.
 It is their responsibility to write it daily and take home the needed materials to complete it.
 The homework will also be posted on our classroom websites which can be found on the school website, www.saintpeterjc.org.
 Go to the “School Site”.
 First click on the “About Us” tab and then the “Faculty” page.
 Find Mrs. Zumwalt and click on the webpage link.
 You can also save the URL below which will take you straight to the webpage: